mdeguzis/documents/systems-engineer/hadoop/readme.md

 Ambari, OS 	| raj_ops |	raj_ops
 Ambari, OS 	| holger_gov |	holger_gov
 Ambari, OS 	| amy_ds |	amy_ds

+More usernames and passwords for the sandbox can be found on the [Learning the ropes of the Hortonworks sandbox](http://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/) page.

 # Links